 In the summer of 2007, Alex's first retrospective museum show was held at the Grand Central Art Center in Santa Ana, California.
 Alex is a recipient of the prestigious Artist's Fellowship from the Japan Foundation, and several faculty grants from Art Center College of Design, where he taught from 1994 to 2005.

 In 2006, Chronicle Books published Alex's first monograph, The Art of Alex Gross.
 Alex's second fine art book, Discrepancies, was published by Gingko Press in 2010, and includes an introduction by former LA Weekly Art Critic Doug Harvey.
 In 2012, Gingko published Alex's third book, Now And Then, The Cabinet Card Paintings of Alex Gross, which includes 98 mixed media paintings.
 October 2014 brought the release of Alex's fourth book, entitled Future Tense, Paintings by Alex Gross, again published by Gingko Press.
 Future Tense is 96 pages, and features 40 paintings done between 2010 and 2014.
 The introduction was written by Caleb Neelon.

 Antisocial Network was Alex's first exhibition with Corey Helford Gallery, and the first time he has shown in Los Angeles in over a decade.
 The exhibition contained twenty full size paintings, several drawings, and over a dozen new cabinet card paintings.
 Alex's work has been featured in Juxtapoz magazine, Hi-Fructose magazine, Beautiful Bizarre magazine, and dozens of other publications.

-Please sign our mailing list to receive information about future shows and other upcoming events.
+Please sign our mailing list to receive information about future shows & other upcoming events.